 15-year-old girl with cancer finds much needed bone marrow match

-A fifteen year old New Jersey girl with cancer got some incredible, and almost unbelievable, good news: all five of her siblings are a match for her needed bone marrow transplant.
+A 15-year-old New Jersey girl with cancer got some incredible and almost unbelievable good news: all five of her siblings are a match for her needed bone marrow transplant.

+Her name is Morgan Hewitt and she and her family are from Franklin in Hunterdon County.
+In September, she was diagnosed with acute myeloid leukemia and started undergoing chemotherapy.

 Brothers Ian, 17; Kurtis, 25; Colin, 29; Andrew, 30; and sister Justine, 28 are now consulting with doctors on how to proceed with the transplant.
 According to CBS 2 New York, doctors have determined that Ian is probably the best match.